OpenDA-Association/OpenDA/docs/source/DFlowFMWrapper.rst

 general functionality available in OpenDA and can be used for many different models that create NetCDF output files.
-This concatenater (formally spelled as concatenator) should be configured as compute action after the compute action of the model run.
-It takes two arguments: the first argument is the name of the file with all concatenated data and the second argument is the file that should be concatenated to it.
+This concatenater (formally spelled as concatenator) should be configured as compute action after the compute action of the model run. [#action]_  It takes two arguments: the first argument is the name of the file with all concatenated data and the second argument is the file that should be concatenated to it.
 Since the concatenator will run after each small model run, only 1 NetCDF file has to be concatenated to the main file